8 Product Led Growth (PLG) Principles to Accelerate Adoption

 Or, more commonly referred to in SaaS as a free trial.
 This PLG principle is key to getting your product into the hands of keen users, and it’s one we use here at Chameleon!

 Most SaaS run a 2-week to 1-month free trial period.
 This should be enough time for users to discover their ‘Aha!
-Moment”—coming up next—and enough time for them to embed your tool into their day-to-day tech stack.
+Moment”—more on this later—and enough time for them to embed your tool into their day-to-day tech stack—evolving your solution from "nice to have" to "can't live without."

 Otherwise known as Eureka moments, these are those precious times you get your user to realize the product value.
 Ideally, you’ll want your user to cry “Eureka!” and throw a fist in the air.
 Failing that, you’ll want them to mutter “Aha” as they realize the possibilities that can be achieved with your product, how it can aid them in their job-to-be-done, and how it can ultimately make their life easier.

-3. Self-serve distribution: onboarding, retention, and expansion #
+6. Automate for self-serve distribution: onboarding, retention, and expansion

 Your product is smart, it does its job well.
 However, can it be smarter?
 Can it go above its job to serve every aspect of its own distribution?
 No, this is not an episode of Black Mirror, nor the latest version of Chat GPT, this is product-led onboarding, retention, and expansion efforts that are entirely automated.